MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/edit-phone-numbers.md

     The Phone number pane opens.

-5. In the **Owner** field, remove the existing user and use the lookup to add new users or teams accordingly.
+5. In the **Owner** field, remove the existing user and use the lookup to add new user or team accordingly.

 6. Select **Update**.